pixie-io/blog.px.dev/content/blog/autoscaling-custom-k8s-metric/index.md

 * Latency of downstream dependencies
 * Number of outbound connections
 * Latency of a specific function
+* Queue depth
 * Number of locks held

 Identifying and generating the right metric for your deployment isn't always easy.
 CPU or memory are tried and true metrics with wide applicability.
 They're also comparatively easier to grab than application-specific metrics (such as request throughput or latency).

-**The sheer hassle of generating application-specific metrics can sometimes prevent us from using the optimal metric for the job.** We might fall back to CPU/memory as a proxy, even when it isn't the best fit.
-Just getting access to the right data is half the battle.
-Luckily, Pixie's ability to automatically collect telemetry data with [eBPF](https://docs.px.dev/about-pixie/pixie-ebpf/) (and therefore without changes to the target application) makes this a bit easier.
+**Capturing application-specific metrics can be a real hassle.** It's a lot easier to fall back to something like CPU usage, even if it doesn't reflect the most relevant bottleneck in our application.
+In practice, just getting access to the right data is half the battle.
+Pixie can automatically collect telemetry data with [eBPF](https://docs.px.dev/about-pixie/pixie-ebpf/) (and therefore without changes to the target application), which makes this part easier.

 The other half of the battle (applying that data to the task of autoscaling) is well supported in Kubernetes!